Relay

 • Workload-based rider assignment: When an order is ready, the FC’s dispatcher assigns it to the rider with the lowest current load, not first-come or round-robin.
 This keeps delivery times consistent.

 • WhatsApp paste-to-parse order intake: Copy a customer's WhatsApp message and paste it into the merchant app.
-Relay automatically extracts the customer name, address, and items ordered — no manual typing.
+The system automatically extracts the customer name, address, and items ordered — no manual typing.

 • Offline-first rider mode: Riders in areas with poor network coverage can queue orders on their phone and sync when a connection returns.